UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

   to achieve it.
 * **`Ice.ObjectPrx router`**: the IDM router that you have to use.

 So, on this method, you should **create and return** an instance of your servant.
-For example, this asset will use the `SmartObject::DigitalSink` interface, so I create my servant as this:
+For example, this asset will use the `st::IBool` interface, so I create my servant as this:

 {{< code cs >}}
-class LevelCrossingServant : SmartObject.DigitalSinkDisp_ {
+class LevelCrossingServant : st.IBoolDisp_ {
+    private static ILogger logger = Debug.unityLogger;

     private GameObject _obj;
     private ConcurrentQueue<GUITask> _task_queue;
     private Ice.ObjectPrx _router;
+    private string _observer;
+    private string _source;

     private Transform _barrier;
     private Quaternion _originalRot;

     public LevelCrossingServant(
               GameObject obj, ConcurrentQueue<GUITask> task_queue,
-            Ice.ObjectPrx router) {
+              Ice.ObjectPrx router, string source) {

-        // store params for later usage
         this._obj = obj;
         this._task_queue = task_queue;
         this._router = router;
+        this._source = source;

-        // retrieve barrier object and save its rotation this._barrier = _obj.transform.GetChild(0);
+        this._barrier = _obj.transform.GetChild(0);
         this._originalRot = _barrier.rotation;
     }

-    public override void notify(
+    public override void set(bool value, string source, Current current=null) {
-            bool value,
-            string source,
-            Dictionary<MetadataField, string> meta,
-            Current current = null) {

         // enqueue UI update
         _task_queue.Enqueue((mb) => {
-            _barrier.rotation = _originalRot *
+             _barrier.rotation =
-                Quaternion.AngleAxis(value ?
-90: 0, Vector3.up);
+                _originalRot * Quaternion.AngleAxis(value ?
+90: 0, Vector3. up);
         });
     }
 }
 {{< /code >}}

-Here, I've implemented the `notify()` method.
+Here, I've implemented the `set()` method.
 What it does is to **enqueue an operation of update** inside the GUI thread, to just rotate the barrier to one side or the other.

-With this class, I implemented the `create_servant()` method as
+With this class, I've implemented the `create_servant()` method as follows:
-follows:

 {{< code cs >}}
 public class LevelCrossing : CittaVR.AssetManager {